 Get ready and make a plan to vote!

-The next election is the Spring Primary Election on Tuesday, February 21st where you can vote for candidates to represent you at the school board, city, and county level.
-The primary election will narrow down a list of candidates to two who will advance to the final election, the Spring General Election on Tuesday, April 4th.
+The next election is the Spring General Election on Tuesday, April 4th where you can vote for candidates to represent you on the Wisconsin Supreme Court, the school board, city, and county level.

 Why should I vote?

-Voting in the primary election is just as important as the general because every election is an opportunity to support the strongest champions for immigrant and worker rights.
-However, this primary election is extra special because of the Wisconsin Supreme Court race.
-Your vote for the Wisconsin Supreme Court will have a lasting impact, as judges serve 10-year terms.
+This election is extra special because of the Wisconsin Supreme Court race.
+Your vote for the Wisconsin Supreme Court will have a lasting impact, as judges serve 10 year terms.

 This election is important because it can open up new opportunities to make Wisconsin a state where all families thrive.